Sendrowski/fastDFE/docs/reference/Python/installation.rst

     mamba activate fastdfe
     pip install fastdfe

-Alternative, create a new file called ``environment.yml`` with the following content:
+Alternatively, create a new file called ``environment.yml`` with the following content:

 .. code-block:: yaml